apache/druid/docs/operations/auth-ldap.md

 You can also provide the data source name in the form of a regular expression.
 For example, to give access to all data sources starting with `wiki`, you would specify the data source name as `{ "name": "wiki.*" }` .

-### Step 3: Create the group mapping
+### Create the group mapping

 You can now map an LDAP group to the Druid role.
-The following example request creates a mapping with name `group1map`.
-It assumes that a group named `group1` exists in the directory.
+The following example request creates a mapping with name `mygroupmap`.
+It assumes that a group named `mygroup` exists in the directory.

 ```
 {
-    "name": "group1map",
+    "name": "mygroupmap",
-    "groupPattern": "CN=group1,CN=Users,DC=example,DC=com",
+    "groupPattern": "CN=mygroup,CN=Users,DC=example,DC=com",
     "roles": [
         "readRole"
     ]